Historical Background of Anti-Chinese Discrimination in British Columbia

 A Vancouver newspaper presented an alternative view from a reader who had worked at an election regarding the right to the franchise for British subjects who happened to have Chinese ancestry: “If all other aliens who are British subjects are allowed on the voters’ list, why not the Chinamen?…the stand against the Chinese British subjects is indefensible, and they should be granted the franchise the same as other aliens…” (Vancouver Daily Times, Letter to Editor, 1919).

-Politicians and private groups continued their opposition to enfranchisement of Chinese and Japanese.
+Politicians and private groups continued their opposition to the enfranchisement of the Chinese and Japanese.
 The status of what it meant to be a British subject of Chinese ancestry, including whether born in Canada, was contested and never conclusively made clear.
 This ambiguity impacted many aspects of identity and everyday life for Chinese Canadians, especially as those born and raised in Canada began organizing socially and politically to assert their inclusion and belonging in Canadian society.
 This was evident when the Attorney-General made his statement in 1940 to disarm “the enemies…Chinese and Japanese.”
 C.E.
 Louie responded: “I am one of the hundreds of Canadian-born Chinese, of military age, and glad of the privilege of fighting and dying for Canada.
 Although my parents are naturalized British subjects for 35 years and myself born in Vancouver, I am not allowed to vote.
 Second, although I possess registered firearms for hunting, I must surrender them by September 30, 1940.
 The government’s reason, I am an alien.
 Third, Canada adopts conscription, therefore I am drafted into the Canadian army.
-The government’s reason, I am a British subject.”
+The government’s reason, is I am a British subject.”
 (Anderson, 1991, p.
 171)

-During the First World War, both Chinese Canadians and Japanese Canadians had volunteered and served in the armed forces.
+During the First World War, both Chinese Canadians and Japanese Canadians volunteered and served in the armed forces.
 After the war, Japanese Canadian military veterans asked for the right to vote, struggling until 1931 to finally receive the right to vote from the B.C. provincial legislature.
-Because of this, several branches of the Canadian Armed Forces at the beginning of the Second World War created a policy of turning down both Japanese Canadians and Chinese Canadians volunteering for service, in order to prevent them from demanding the right to vote after the war.
+Because of this, several branches of the Canadian Armed Forces at the beginning of the Second World War created a policy of turning down both Japanese Canadians and Chinese Canadians volunteering for service, to prevent them from demanding the right to vote after the war.
 However, many Chinese Canadians found ways to join despite these policies, and during the war, many Chinese Canadian men and women like C.E.
 Louie served.
 The English language media reported more and more often voices from the Chinese community questioning conscription without enfranchisement.
 Chinese Canadian veterans, including many who had become officers and leaders, were particularly vocal in asserting the inequity of the willingness of Chinese Canadians to sacrifice their lives for the country even as they were being denied the same rights as other Canadians.
 By 1945, approximately 600 Chinese Canadian men and women had served in the armed forces.

 In 1947, the BC government finally granted the franchise to all Canadian-born residents and citizens in BC of Chinese origin.
 The federal government followed in 1948, enfranchising all British subjects by birth or naturalization.
 The City of Vancouver, however, cited “difficulties” such as distinguishing Chinese names and “look-alike” faces and refused to grant the municipal franchise to Chinese Canadians.
 Only in 1949 did the city finally concede and recommend without dissent the removal of the disqualification from the Municipal Elections Act.